Solid Waste Removal Service

 Description

-The Department of Veterans Affairs is seeking proposals for Solid Waste Removal Services at the Michael E. DeBakey VA Medical Center located in Houston, Texas.
-The procurement aims to secure a contractor who will provide comprehensive waste management, including the collection, disposal, and recycling of municipal solid waste, while adhering to federal and state regulations.
-This initiative is crucial for maintaining a clean and safe healthcare environment, with an emphasis on enhancing recycling efforts to achieve a 50% diversion of solid waste.
-Interested Service-Disabled Veteran-Owned Small Businesses (SDVOSB) must submit their proposals, including past performance questionnaires and corporate experience forms, by November 8, 2024, to Frank Sanders at frank.sanders1@va.gov, as the government anticipates awarding a Firm-Fixed Price Single Award contract based on the evaluation of qualifications and past performance.
+The Department of Veterans Affairs is seeking proposals for Solid Waste Removal Services at the Michael E. DeBakey VA Medical Center in Houston, Texas.
+The procurement is specifically set aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSB) and aims to secure a firm-fixed price contract for comprehensive waste management, including the collection, disposal, and recycling of municipal solid waste while adhering to federal and state regulations.
+This initiative underscores the importance of sustainable waste management practices within healthcare environments, with a focus on enhancing recycling efforts and ensuring compliance with environmental laws.
+Interested contractors must submit their proposals by April 18, 2025, and can direct inquiries to Frank Sanders at frank.sanders1@va.gov.

 Point(s) of Contact